 The Marangu route is Kilimanjaro’s original climbing route and climbers will sleep in huts instead of camping.
-The Marangu route is considered one of the easiest routes on Kilimanjaro and due to the hut system, this is a popular route during the rainy season.
+The Marangu route is considered one of the easiest on Kilimanjaro and due to the hut system, this is a popular choice during the rainy season.

 We will gather at your hotel the day before we start the climb for an introduction to your mountain guide and for a pre-climb meeting and equipment check.
 We will also confirm that you have the appropriate travel insurance which should include climbing a mountain that is 5,895 meters tall (19,431 feet).